shichiro-nakahara/docs/docs/app/troubleshooting.md

 Most "Account Not Registered" errors can be resolved with one of two methods:

 1. Double-checking your Polygon address.
-Please connect to PolyAztec using the Polygon address you used to sign up for your alias.
+Please connect to Nata Network using the Polygon address you used to sign up for your alias.

 2. Mistyping or misremembering your alias.
 Remember that your alias is critical to access your account and forgetting or misplacing it means you may not be able to access your funds.